samapriya/Planet-GEE-Pipeline-CLI/README.md

-                        WRS PathRow file to AreaOfInterest.JSON file with structured query for use with Planet API 1.0 activatepl          Tool to query and/or activate Planet Assets downloadpl          Tool to download Planet Assets
+                        WRS PathRow file to AreaOfInterest.JSON file with structured query for use with Planet API 1.0 activatepl          Tool to query and/or activate Planet Assets space               Tool to query total download size of activated assets & local space left for download
+    downloadpl          Tool to download Planet Assets
     metadata            Tool to tabulate and convert all metadata files from Planet or Digital Globe Assets